EricThomson/deepglue/docs/usage.md

     dg.train_one_epoch(model, data_loader, loss_function, optimizer)

-This is all in early stages -- eventually there will be simple tutorials to show how to use Deep Glue for classification tasks, etc.
+To inspect the different functions that are available, and their usage, see the [API page](api.md).
+This is all in early stages -- in 2025 there will be simple tutorials to show how to use Deep Glue to simplify machine vision tasks.

-## More details

-To inspect the different functions and their usage in more detail, see the [API page](api.md).